siriusastrebe/jsynchronous/README.md

 import jsynchronous from 'jsynchronous/jsynchronous-client.js';
 ```

+The first method needs to be served as a static asset.
 The second method requires a bundler like webpack.

 ```javascript
 // Browser side